GenericP3rson/docs-1/src/modules/schemas.md

 ### Schema Kind Defintion
 Schema's declare the intended type of a property though IPLD Type `KIND` Each `KIND` is mapped to the name of a property.
 Each property defined must map to one of the given `IPLD` `KINDS`
 ### Schema Definition
-A `Schema Definition` is used to describe an application Schema that will be stored for later assertion against. the provided `Schema Definition` is then used to Derive both the `WhatIs` and `Schema Reference` that will be recorded on chain.
+A `Schema Definition` is used to describe an application Schema that will be stored for later assertion against.
+The provided `Schema Definition` is then used to Derive both the `WhatIs` and `Schema Reference` that will be recorded on chain.
 Schemas comply to the `IPLD Object` specification.